-In the self-report survey, an anxious adult reports high in anxiety and low in avoidance.
-They have a negative negative self-image but a positive view of the world.
-An individual with anxious adult attachment style has a strong need for closeness, worries about relationships, and reliance on hyperactivating strategies when seeking attachment in adult romantic relationships.
+In the two-dimensional survey, an anxious adult reports high anxiety and low avoidance.
+They have a negative self-image but a positive view of the world.
+An individual with an anxious adult attachment style has a strong need for closeness, worries about relationships, and relies on hyperactivating strategies when seeking attachment in loving relationships.

-Avoidant attachment forms when the attachment figure rejects their infant’s connection seeking behaviors.
-These parents tend to be emotionally rigid and they get angry at their infants.
+Avoidant attachment forms when the attachment figure rejects an infant’s connection-seeking behaviors.
+These parents tend to be emotionally rigid, and they get angry at their infants.

 In the strange situation, avoidant kids are not distressed when separated from their mothers, and upon reunion, they avoid their mothers.

 In AAI, avoidant adults dismiss the importance of attachment relationships or idealize them but provide no clear examples to support their characterizations.
 These individuals are dismissive of their attachment.